If ever there were a time of changing business landscapes, this is it.

 Ask yourself what condition(s) or detail(s) would dictate each possible action to be taken, then document that for every Decision Point.

-- Action Points – After the data has been collected, evaluated and a decision has been made as to what should happen next, determining the Action Points would follow.
+- Action Points – After the data has been collected and evaluated and a decision has been made as to what should happen next, determining the Action Points would follow.
 In the earlier example, the action was activating a divert to direct a tote to a specific area.
 As with the other points, watch the process and identify each action that is taken along the way.
 The human body is an incredible “machine” in your facility process which can observe, evaluate, decide and act seamlessly.
 Consider how easily a person can instantly adjust their fingers, wrist, elbow, shoulder, hips, legs, and feet to successfully manipulate an object.
 In terms of automation, that would also describe an 8-axis robot (at a minimum) functioning with extremely complicated end effector tooling and a vision system second to none.
 We often take for granted the processing and performing abilities with which a person can execute with tremendous adaptability.
 Thus it’s always good to remember, when looking to achieve the best results, not to overlook even the smallest detail when considering automation.

 As you can see, the matrix you complete will not be what you may have previously thought to use to evaluate equipment specifications to identify the proper vendor or machine.